Serial rapist Murray Robertson sentenced to preventive detention - NZ Herald

-A serial rapist who sparked a high-profile manhunt in 2019 after sexually abusing a 17-year-old he refused to let out of his car has been sentenced to preventive detention.
+A serial rapist who sparked a high-profile manhunt in 2019 after accusations he kidnapped and sexually abused a 17-year-old stranger has been sentenced to preventive detention.

-The indeterminate sentence means that Murray Robertson, 64, won't be released from custody unless the parole board is convinced the community wouldn't be at risk.
+The indeterminate sentence means that Murray Edward Thomas Robertson, 64, won't be released from custody unless the Parole Board is convinced the community wouldn't be at risk.

-Robertson, who spent much of the hearing with his eyes closed and a crutch pressed against his temple as he slumped in his seat, moaned as the sentence was announced.
+Robertson, who spent much of the hearing with his eyes closed and a crutch pressed against his temple as he slumped in his seat, moaned as Justice Ian Gault announced his decision.

-"You described your hatred towards women," Justice Ian Gault noted of two psychological reports prepared for the sentencing hearing.
+"You described your hatred towards women," the judge noted of two psychological reports prepared for the sentencing hearing.
 "You've demonstrated no remorse for the harm your offending has caused."

 Justice Gault also ordered a minimum period of imprisonment of five years.